 In fact, “BPM” conjures up (perhaps unfairly, admittedly) an image of armies of consultants, long-running projects, endless meetings, a language of its own with a 250-page design manual, specialized job roles and departments, a state of “analysis paralysis”, and a resultant culture of enforcement.
-BPM doesn’t have to be like that, but many people think it’s like that.
+Business process management doesn’t have to be like that, but many people think it’s like that.

 We help companies create, improve and reengineer business processes.
 But we go about it a different – dare we say better – way: